michaelmusty/.dotfiles/README.md

 The remaining files can be installed with the other `install-*` targets.
 Try `awk -f bin/mftl.awk Makefile` in the project's root directory to see a list.

+### Configuration

+To save a set of `make` targets useful for a specific user or host, you can save them in a newline-separated file `~/.dotfiles.conf`, and install using that with the special `install-conf` target.
+This can include variable settings, too:

+    $ cd
+    $ cat .dotfiles.conf
+    install-bash
+    install-bin
+    EMAIL=you@example.com
+    $ make -C .dotfiles install-conf

 Tools
 -----